sarahciston/codingcare/posts/guide.md

 >"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...]
 >"a lesbian-feminist mode of networking animates small-scale newsletters that draw on the language and practice of networking.
 These newsletters were published between the early 1970s and the mid 1990s," (36)
 [McKinney-Information Activism]

+[craft]

+Zandy Peters' `Knit Boldly` philosophy focuses on expression and growth.
+He emphasizes three ideas that also apply to coding:

+>* "You can knit anything"
+>* "Mistakes make you a better knitter"
+>* "If you like it, it's right"

+[queer feminist handmade praxis]

+Daniel Fountain says, "the practice of *crafting,* is an essential part of queer-feminist survival."
+He calls it a way of doing and being, instead of fixed objects or skillsets, and shows how handcraft has been used for queer worldmaking and community building [-@fountainSurvivalKnittestCraft2021].

 [XXX]
 [XXX]